coalton-lang/coalton-website/content/post/20220906-quantum-compiler.md

 Though perhaps not as effective as mathematics itself, Coalton's facilities handle the Selinger  Clifford+T decomposition algorithm handsomely.
 This lead to the introduction of a first-of-its-kind feature to a general-purpose quantum compiler: the ability to do discrete compilation of arbitrary quantum programs.
 We are happy to introduce full-featured discrete compilation into quilc.
 With quilc, it is now possible to target backends that support the Clifford+T set.
 There is nothing special the programmer has to do to enable this feature; just build a quilc ISA that only has Clifford+T, and it'll just work.

 Discrete compilation is implemented as a part of the [`cl-quil/discrete` contrib module](https://github.com/quil-lang/quilc/tree/master/src/discrete) to quilc.
+If you're a Lisp developer, all you need to do is load the `cl-quil/discrete` system, and it will Just Work.

-We can repeat the compilation of the $M$ operation that we did before for the IBM chip instead for a made-up chip of two qubits that only supports the Clifford+T set.
-(The output is reformatted into columns to fit the page.)
+We can repeat the compilation of the $M$ operation from before instead for a made-up chip of two qubits that only supports the Clifford+T set.
+This chip is called `4Q-cliffordt` and is in essence a virtual "test chip".
+(The output below is reformatted into columns to fit the page.)

 ```
 $ echo 'PRAGMA TOLERANCE "0.001"; XY(pi/3) 1 0' | ./quilc --isa 4Q-cliffordt